Introduction

 As a Plant Scientist, you may be required to combine laboratory, office, and outdoor tasks on farms and other agricultural sites.

 Higher education employees frequently divide their time between lecture halls, classrooms, laboratories, and offices.
-If you are interested in foods, you may spend long hours in kitchens researching and testing novel food processing technologies.
+If you are interested in foods, you may spend long hours researching and testing novel food processing technologies in kitchens.

 You might be part of a team of numerous scientists working together to develop new procedures while improving existing products and processes in the area.
-The role requires close connection with farmers, employees and volunteers of conservation organisations, and representatives of local and national government and industry.
+The role requires a close connection with farmers, conservation organizations’ employees and volunteers, and local and national government and industry representatives.

-Frequent daytime travel to various work sites, as well as overnight/international excursions to carry out research projects and attend conferences and training, may be required.
+Frequent daytime travel to various work sites and overnight/international excursions to carry out research projects and attend conferences and training may be required.

 Work Schedule

-Most Plant Scientists work full-time and work regular workweeks of eight hours each day, Monday through Friday.
-Seasonal field research may necessitate working long hours and weekends to make the most of available time.
+Most Plant Scientists work full-time and regular workweeks of eight hours daily, Monday through Friday.
+Seasonal field research may necessitate long hours and weekends to make the most available time.
 Working with farmers or doing surveys may also necessitate ten- or twelve-hour workdays.

 Employers